bomberstudios/me/now.md

 I'm one of those monsters that reads multiple books at the same time.
 I'm currently reading (or trying to read):

+- [The Path to Senior Product Designer](https://productdesigninterview.com/the-path-to-senior-product-designer), by Artiom Dashinsky.
+I'm reading this for a few reasons, but mostly because of a question that keeps popping in my mind: "what if an IC career path had been an option for me back in the day?".
+I'm still on Part I, but it's being a very iluminating read.
 - [Zen and the Art of Motorcycle Maintenance](https://en.wikipedia.org/wiki/Zen_and_the_Art_of_Motorcycle_Maintenance), by Robert M. Pirsig.
 I'm reading this book for the second (third?) time, only because I recommended it to someone and was curious to see if it was as good as I remembered.
 - [Docs for Developers](https://docsfordevelopers.com).
 For work.
 Not bad, but also not amazing.
 - Meditations, by Marcus Aurelius.
 I don't yet have an opinion on this book, but I'm reading it because it's a classic.
 I'm reading the [Standard Ebooks](https://standardebooks.org/) version.